 - Switch to a business account from a personal account.
-Having a business account allows you to track analytics and performance of your pins.
+Having a business account allows you to track the analytics and performance of your pins.
 You can use that information to see what style pins are repinned the most and generate the most clicks through to your site.

 - Use the same profile image on your Pinterest (and other social media accounts) that you do on your blog.
 You want your readers to know “you” not a picture of your son or the field behind your house.

 - Use your name or your blog name.
 If you have only one property (blog) it’s OK to pick that as your Pinterest name.
-If, however, you have multiple blogs, plus a work at home business, and you Freelance, you may want to consider using your name on your Pinterest account, so it doesn’t limit you.
+If, however, you have multiple blogs, plus a work-at-home business, and you Freelance, you may want to consider using your name on your Pinterest account, so it doesn’t limit you.

-For more helpful Pinterest posts, visit a few of my favorite bloggers:
+So, for more helpful Pinterest posts, visit a few of my favorite bloggers: